yuzakki/friends/README.md

 - ✅ Login / Sign Up
 - ✅ Manage Profile: Users can update their info, profile photo and cover photo
 - ✅ Feeds Managment: Create, update and delete posts
+- ✅ News Feed: display latest posts from users on home page
 - ✅ Like and unlike posts
-- ✅ News Feed: display latest posts from users on home page
 - ✅ Followers System: Follow and unfollow other users
 - ✅ Responsive design

 > [!NOTE]
 > This project is a work in progress.
-It includes upcoming features that have not been uploaded yet, and it will be regularly updated to incorporate all upcoming features.
+It includes upcoming features that have not been uploaded yet, and will be regularly updated to incorporate all upcoming features.

 ### Tech Stack: